 How To Milk A Difficult Goat Using Goat Hobbles

-Luckily there is something you can do to help with a jumpy goat.
-They are called goat hobbles, and they are a simple tool that can save your sanity on the milk stand.
+Luckily, there is something you can do to help with a jumpy goat.
+A tool that is gentle and effective.
+They are called goat hobbles, and they work on any level of stubborn goat saving your sanity on the milk stand.

-A few years ago, my patience was tested when I had one goat in particular that simply hated to be milked.
+A few years ago, my patience was tested when I had one goat in particular who simply hated to be milked.
 Well, let’s back up just a bit; she hated to have her udder touched in any way.
-Now, don’t get me wrong, she was a totally sweet and loving goat.
-She would come up for pets and loving, but as soon as I went to milk her, she would fight me tooth and nail.
+Don’t get me wrong, she was a sweet and loving goat.
+She would always walk over to me to be petted, but as soon as I went to milk her, she would fight me tooth and nail.

-I have told you about Wren before, she is my Alpha female, and ironically enough, she is afraid of her own shadow.
+That goat’s name is Wren.
+She is the Alpha female of our goat herd, and ironically enough, she is afraid of her own shadow.

 As I said before, Wren is a sweet goat, but a complete handful to milk.
 She basically resembles an Irish step dancer bouncing all over the stand when I milk her.

-I used to fill her feed bowl with treats, then milk her as quickly as I could so I could finish before she was done eating.
-Because as soon as she was done, she would kick her legs hitting the milk bucket in the process.
+I used to fill her feed bowl with treats, then milk her as quickly as possible so I could finish before she ate.
+The reason was that as soon as she was done eating, she would kick her legs, hitting the milk bucket in the process.

 After a few weeks of milking fast, I decided I needed to find a solution that would work for both of us.
 I did some research and found some information on Goat Hobbles.
 I had never heard of them before, and I was very intrigued.